 I was getting closer to the main ridge and couple of guys on their way down warned me about couple of feet of snow further up, i wasn’t too worried since i had my crampons and gaiters.

-It turned out that there wasn’t as much snow as those guys told me and i didn’t feel the need to put on my crampons. i completed the traverse to get on the final mountain to get to summit and took a break for the final push.
+It turned out that there wasn’t as much snow as those guys told me and i didn’t feel the need to put on my crampons. i completed the traverse to get on the final section to get to summit and took a break for the final push.

 As i was going along, i thought all this while to myself that the conditions are summer like.
 I lugged all this gear for no reason, i could have used my 3 season tent, didn’t need any crampons or gaiters but later i found out how wrong i was.

 As i got closer to the summit, it was getting little tricky staying on the right path.
-I was following some footsteps but they went little higher up and the route i know goes little lower and merges with the manker flats route before ending at the top.
+I was following some footsteps but they went little higher up and the route goes little lower and merges with the manker flats route before ending at the top.

 After little bit of scrambling and looking around i managed to find the summit and decided to pitch my tent immediately.
 It took me 7 grueling hours to get there, i would have liked to do it in 6 but i was happy with the time considering that i doubts very early on.
 Luckily it wasn’t windy so pitching the tent was pretty easy but at the same time i made sure that i made dead mans with the snow stakes.
 At one time i did consider not putting on the rainfly which would have been a very very bad decision.